 Each year, Earth Overshoot Day marks the date when humanity has used all the biological resources that Earth regenerates during the entire year.
-Humanity currently uses 74% more than what the planet’s ecosystems can regenerate—or “1.7 Earths.”
+Humanity currently uses 75% more than what the planet’s ecosystems can regenerate—or “1.75 Earths.”
 From Earth Overshoot Day until the end of the year, humanity operates on ecological deficit spending.
-This spending is currently some of the largest since the world entered into ecological overshoot in the early 1970s, according to the National Footprint & Biocapacity Accounts (NFA) based on UN datasets now produced by FoDaFo and York University.
+This deficit spending is currently the largest since the world entered into ecological overshoot in the early 1970s, according to the National Footprint & Biocapacity Accounts (NFA) based on UN datasets now produced by FoDaFo and York University.

 Press release in multiple languages